boylede/Learning-Assembly-for-the-DCPU16/Lesson 1/learning_dcpu_assembly.md

 ## Pointers and Labels
 In DCPU assembly, the ```[``` and ```]``` characters are used to enclose pointers.
 They mean that the value should be interpreted as a memory address, and that the value at that memory address is the one you are refering to.
-If that doesn't make sense, consider this  pretend map of some memory:
+Consider this  pretend map of some memory:

 ```
 0000: 	0FF0 000F 0000 F000